 I acted fast and put a halter on Allie so that she could be isolated to bond with her newborn, Rosalie.
 Regardless of this attempt at forming a bond between mother and daughter, Allie refused to tend to her young and Rosalie became hypothermic.
 I brought Rosalie into the house to run her a hot bath and feed her.
 She slept under a heat lamp to keep her warm.
-The veterinarian, Keith, came by the next day to see if he had any magic solutions to convince Allie to care for her own cria.
-Keith decided to extract a solution from Allie’s uterus and slather it onto Rosalie to convince her that her daughter was her own.
+The veterinarian came by the next day to see if he had any magic solutions to convince Allie to care for her own cria.
+He decided to extract a solution from Allie’s uterus and slather it onto Rosalie to convince her that her daughter was her own.
 However, by this time, Allie was convinced Prince Valiant was hers and refused to tend to Rosalie.
 It was necessary to separate Allie from Micah and her cria for the summer, so the girls were divided into two groups.
-Interestingly, nine weeks later, when the groups were reunited, Allie still recognized Prince Valiant and managed to convince him to nurse from her as well as his mom Since then, I have been referred to as Rosalie’s true mother.
+Interestingly, nine weeks later, when the groups were reunited, Allie still recognized Prince Valiant and managed to convince him to nurse from her as well as his mom.
+Since then, I have been referred to as Rosalie’s true mother.
 Rosalie has no fear of humans.
 She went on to birth her own daughter, Annalie, who will be four this summer.
 Annalie’s friendly disposition is beyond affectionate.
 She mimics her mother and is very welcoming to human visitors.
 Other cria born the same summer watched Annalie with great interest.
 As it turned out, Annalie had much influence on the young females and now they all love to have visitors.

 Rosalie’s genetics include RGA MIGUEL, son of SNOWMASS LEGACY’S GOLDEN BOY, and CPERUVIAN DANIEL on her sire’s side.
 No wonder she and Macarthur are magic together!